ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 According to the [Balance Score Card Institute](https://balancedscorecard.org/bsc-basics-overview/), the concept of the name 'Balance Scorecard' comes from the idea of a more balanced approach to strategically measuring organizations or processes besides the limited traditional financial measurements.

-`The concept of balanced scorecard has evolved beyond the simple use of perspectives and it is now a holistic system for managing strategy.
-A key benefit of using a disciplined framework is that it gives organizations a way to “connect the dots” between the various components of strategic planning and management, meaning that there will be a visible connection between the projects and programs that people are working on, the measurements being used to track success (KPIs), the strategic objectives the organization is trying to accomplish, and the mission, vision, and strategy of the organization.`  [Balance Score Card Institute](https://balancedscorecard.org/bsc-basics-overview/)
+`"The concept of balanced scorecard has evolved beyond the simple use of perspectives and it is now a holistic system for managing strategy.
+A key benefit of using a disciplined framework is that it gives organizations a way to “connect the dots” between the various components of strategic planning and management, meaning that there will be a visible connection between the projects and programs that people are working on, the measurements being used to track success (KPIs), the strategic objectives the organization is trying to accomplish, and the mission, vision, and strategy of the organization."`  [Balance Score Card Institute](https://balancedscorecard.org/bsc-basics-overview/)

 And this same view is present also in this article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard), where the idea of extending the traditional view of contemplating the business performance beyond the mere regards of short term financial metrics, that were brought forth by Kaplan & Norton into their new system, the "Balanced Scorecard (BSC)".